yuanchaiyc/Ling471/assignments/ass5-draft.md

 **Disclaimer:** This assignment may be somewhat annoying.
 It's long and at times tedious.
 Sorry!
 I think you won't regret going through it though, because this is the real practical stuff :).

 **Disclaimer2:** To our disappointment, we will find that linguistic processing didn't give us much!
 It is not the case that linguistic knowledge isn't important; it is more that it is hard to integrate it properly into the model.
-See Part 1...
+Also, sometimes the simplest model is simply... *good enough*!
+And that's an important lesson.

 ### Submission summary, to be committed to the repo that you share with the instructors:
 1. The updated `imdb_dataframe.py` (see Part 1).